crowdbotp/OpenTraj/doc/README.md

 ## `readme_builder.py`
-This script is created to make the process of generating the table markdowns in main README.md automatic.
-In fact both the main table (public datasets) and benchmark tables are stored on a server in the following address:
+This script is created to automatize the process of generating the markdown tables in main `README.md`.
+In fact both main table (public datasets) and the benchmark tables are stored on a web spreadsheet, in the following address:
 - [opentraj-public-datasets.xls](https://ethercalc.org/5xdmtogai5l8)
 - [opentraj-benchmarks.xls](https://ethercalc.org/bzn1f11s4w2b)

-Then one can go change these tables (everyone with link has read/write permission).
+One can modify these tables (everyone with those link has read/write permission).
 And then run the script to update the README file.

 #### Setup
 Before running the builder, make sure that you havethe following packages installed: